 Notice how the green line is below the current price.
 If you place a BUY limit order here, in order for it to be triggered, price would have to fall down here first.

-Notice how the red line is below the current price.
+Notice how the red line is above the current price.
 If you place a SELL limit order here, in order for it to be triggered, price would have to rise up here first.